freeflowuniverse/crystallib/crystallib/data/doctree/readme.md

 ## Collections

-Are X nr of 3scripts, pages and images grouped, each collection has a name and location on normally a version controlled directory e.g. a github repo directory.
+Are X nr of heroscripts, pages and images grouped, each collection has a name and location on normally a version controlled directory e.g. a github repo directory.

 Content is

-- 3scripts = action statements, which can also represent data objects
+- heroscripts = action statements, which can also represent data objects
 - md pages (the source as can be used for websites, books, ...)
 - images (in multiple formats) or video's
 - files